SeisComP/seiscomp/doc/base/time-grammar.rst

 .. py:function:: tt(phase)

-   Calculates the travel-time of the given phase
+   Calculates the travel-time of the given phase.
+The result is unset if the travel time cannot be computed.

    :param phase: Phase name available with the define travel-time interface
                  and profile.